2016 New England Patriots season: Week 14: vs. Baltimore Ravens

-The Patriots improved to 11–2 and dropped 496 yards of total offense and 30 points on the Ravens' top-ranked defense, both the most allowed in the season by the Ravens.
+The Patriots improved to 11–2 (4-0 against the AFC North) and dropped 496 yards of total offense and 30 points on the Ravens' top-ranked defense, both the most allowed in the season by the Ravens.
 The Patriots posted their 10th all-time franchise victory against the Ravens.
 This was Brady's 100th career home win and his 9th 400+ yard passing game of his career and his second of the season.
+As of 2025, this remains the last time the Patriots had swept the AFC North.